platinumazure/eslint-plugin-qunit/docs/rules/no-early-return.md

-# prevent early return in a QUnit test (no-early-return)
+# Disallow early return in tests (no-early-return)

 :white_check_mark: The `"extends": "plugin:qunit/recommended"` property in a configuration file enables this rule.